 Harassment or inappropriate behaviour may take the form of verbal or non-verbal abuse, sexist or racist jokes, unwanted physical contact, intimidation, unwanted contact, exclusion from the community or otherwise making it inappropriately difficult to participate in its activities.
 The experience of harassment is subjective, i.e. what is offensive and distressing and perceived as harassment varies from person to person, so the most important thing is the individual’s own experience of the situation.

-The Civil Engineering Guild currently has five harassment contact persons who can be contacted in situations of harassment.
+The Civil Engineering Guild currently has four harassment contact persons who can be contacted in situations of harassment.
 All reported cases are dealt with under the terms of the person concerned.
 The Guild of Civil Engineers harassment contact persons are committed to dealing with harassment cases in a confidential and respectful manner for all parties involved.

 All conversations about harassment incidents with the harassment contact person contacted will be confidential and all conversations between the harassment contact person, the person experiencing the harassment or any other person involved in the incident will remain private.
 The harassment contact person will also not share any information or take any action without the consent of the person experiencing harassment.
 The harassment contact persons may only communicate with each other with the consent of the person experiencing the harassment.
 However, harassment contact persons may discuss with each other larger issues of harm to the guild or guild members, as long as the discussions do not share identifying details.

 For all guild events, the responsibility lies with the event organiser, but addressing harassment and providing a safe environment is the responsibility of every guild member and event participant.
 In the context of incidents, we aim to take deliberate and low-profile measures to ensure that harassment cases are handled confidentially and only between those involved.

 Encountering harassment situations as a guild member: